softvision-dev/webpdf-ant/README.md

 To run the examples, you should use the provided run configurations and you will have to adapt the connection information to your webPDF server's settings.

 <h2>Contributing</h2>
 Contributions are welcome.
 We are always looking for improvements or further programs for other programming languages or environments.
-We accept contributions via 'Pull Requests' on [GitHub](__TODO: add reference to pull requests__).
+We accept contributions via 'Pull Requests' on [GitHub](https://github.com/softvision-dev/webpdf-ant/pulls).

 <h2>License</h2>
-Please, see the [license](LICENSE) file for more information.
+Please, see the [LICENSE](../LICENSE) file for more information.

 <h2>More help</h2>
 [webPDF Documentation](https://www.webpdf.de/en/documentation)